haileytapia/portfolio/SlopeChartDomo.md

 For information about value, category, and series data, see our article about [Understanding Chart Data](https://domo-support.domo.com/s/article/360043428693?language=en_US).

-In Analyzer, you can choose the columns containing the data for your circular Sankey chart.
+In Analyzer, you can choose the columns containing the data for your slope chart.
 For more information about choosing data columns, see our article about [Applying DataSet Columns to Your Chart](https://domo-support.domo.com/s/article/360043428713?language=en_US).

 The following image shows how data from a typical column-based spreadsheet is converted into a slope chart: